lighttiger/lazy/README.md

-download the project and run it on ios tns run ios
+Download the project and run the command tns run ios